isaacarnault/2019-Calendar/README.md

 * Use "b" outside as cell to add a new cell below it.
 * Running the last cell should execute the permutations as program output.

-Whilst your Jupyter Notebook is open...
+Whilst your `Python` Notebook is open...
 Use this line of code in your first cell

 ```